 The terms mentoring and coaching are very often used interchangeably.
 Because of such an approach, the responsibilities of these specialists are mixed and misunderstood in the business context.
 In spite of all the various right and wrong opinions, there is a great difference between mentoring vs coaching.

-Mentoring is a kind of informal association between people, focused on developing a two-way mutually beneficial relationship for a long-term career movement.
+Mentoring Definition: Mentoring is a kind of informal association between people, focused on developing a two-way mutually beneficial relationship for a long-term career movement.

-A mentor is somebody who shares knowledge, experience, and skills with those who are less experienced in the field.
+Focus: A mentor is somebody who shares knowledge, experience, and skills with those who are less experienced in the field.
 Thanks to their knowledge experience mentors are more likely to guide the mentees rather than teach them specific topics or theoretical knowledge.

 It is said that good mentors are willing to share the best of their skills and knowledge with the mentees.
 They are more caring as they have previously faced the same challenges and feel more empathetic towards the mentees’ needs.

-Coaching: Business coaches help and guide businesses to clarify their growth vision.
+Coaching: Business coaches help and guide to clarify the growth vision.
 Many businesses deal with goal identification and prioritization as a big challenge.
 Coaches follow a more formal, structured approach to resolve issues and manage specific aspects of the job.